 Vary mowing directions.

 Mow your lawn in a different direction with each mowing, especially if your lawn is of a shorter grass type.
-This ensures a more event cut since grass blades will grow more erect and be less likely to develop into a set pattern.
+This ensures a more even cut since grass blades will grow more erect and be less likely to develop into a set pattern.

 A mower blade will need to be sharpened several times during the height of the mowing season.
 (Professionals often sharpen their blades after just eight hours of use.)
 Keep several blades around so you’ll always have a sharp one on hand.